Travel.State.Gov > International Travel > Learn About Your Destination > Portugal International Travel Information

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
-Your U.S. passport won’t help you avoid arrest or prosecution.
+Your U.S. passport will not help you avoid arrest or prosecution.

 See our webpage for further information.